 WORDS FROM MIKE LUSK (our resident plant expert and caretaker for over 20 years) :

 Fungi in the Park

 The many fungi in the Park are mostly out of sight unless they push up fruiting bodies in the form of a mushroom/toadstool.
 This they will do when conditions are suitable, most frequently after warm rain.
 The fruits are tiny spores which may be moved about by wind, rain, passing feet amongst other mechanisms.
 Beneath the surface is the main part of the fungus, a system of roots called a mycelium which you may see as a beautiful fine white ‘tree’ if you turn over a wet piece of wood.
 Most trees have an intimate relationship with one or more species of fungus at the level of the finest roots.
 There is a busy and variable exchange going on-the tree transfers energy produced by photosynthesis and the fungus provides soil chemicals to the tree.
 This process is obviously tricky to study but is slowly becoming better understood.
 Some fungi are damaging to trees as in the case of the disease killing kauri trees in the north and a similar one which kills kawakawa including some of the latter in the Park.
 Fortunately it doesn’t seem to be a major issue at the moment.Here are a few of the fungi you may see while walking in the park:

 Haere mai | Welcome to Te Mata Park and its famous peak, one of the most loved and visited places in Hawke’s Bay.

 Gifted in perpetuity to the community in 1927 and managed by a small group of volunteer trustees, with appreciated help from local councils and the community, the Park is a cultural, historical and recreational treasure.

-Four times winner of the presitigous international environmental award.
+Five times winner of the prestigious international green space award.